aylaaoufi/piscine-go/README.md

 Golang 01 edu piscine solution

-1- How to contribute
+How to contribute:

-2- Create a new branch
+1- Create a new branch

-3- Commit your changes
+2- Commit your changes

-4- Push to the branch
+3- Push to the branch

-Create a new Pull Request
+4- Create a new Pull Request